mayamerch/CSC207-design-project/README.md

 # design-project

 My term project for CSC207: Software Design at the University of Toronto, Fall 2020.
 Completed in collaboration with six other UofT undergraduate students.
-My primary forcuz was the message package (phase2/MessagePackage), including functionality of sending/receiving a message, and the specificity of the different types of messages.
+My primary forcuz was the message package (phase2/src/MessagePackage), including functionality of sending/receiving a message, and the specificity of the different types of messages.
 I also worked on the message GUI, including design and functionality.

-To use the program, run RunPresenter2 (included in GUI package in phase2) Login information for testing: (username,password)
+To use the program, run RunPresenter2 (included in GUI package - phase2/src/GUI) Login information for testing: (username,password)
 To login as an Organizer: (user1, user1)
 To login as a Speaker: (user2,user2)